MiraldiLab/maxATAC/README.md

 1. Create a virtual environment for maxATAC (conda is shown in the example) with `conda create -n maxatac python=3.9`.

-2. Install required packages and make sure they are on your PATH: samtools, bedtools, bedGraphToBigWig, pigz.
+2. Install required packages and make sure they are on your PATH: samtools, bedtools, bedGraphToBigWig, wget, git, pigz.

 3. Install maxatac with `pip install maxatac`